KansasCityWomeninTechnology/cocktails-worksheets/docs/css/05-text-icons/README.md

 1. Head to [**FontAwesome icons**](https://fontawesome.com/icons) and search for `drink` icon.

-2. Click the icon of your selection.
+2. Click the icon of your choice.

 ![](images/icon-select.png ":class=image-border")

-3. At the bottom of the _styles.css_, add `content` property with the code for the icon you selected to `beverage` class.
+3. At the bottom of **_styles.css_**, add `content` property with the code for the icon you selected to `beverage` class.
 Don't forget to add `before` so the icon gets added before the each drink item

    {% codeblock copy %}styles.css{% codeblock %}